- A distinctive-looking Lexus

 Comfort & Quality

-Space isn't shy for front-seat passengers--and shouldn't be in a car that weighs in at just south of 4,000 pounds even with an optional carbon-fiber reinforced plastic roof and rear wing and a dose of high-strength steel.
-At the knees, Lexus pads the RC's center console for serious long-distance comfort.
+Front-seat passengers have good space—and should in a luxury coupe that weighs in at nearly 4,000 pounds even with an optional carbon-fiber reinforced plastic roof and rear wing and a dose of high-strength steel.
+The padded center console enhances comfort on long-distance drives.

 The RC lineup has the latest safety technology to go with eight standard airbags and stability control.
-A rearview camera is standard on most models--but we do have some nits to pick with it.
-That rearview camera does help with the RC's generally dismal rearward visibility--but it displays on a 7-inch LCD screen with a big frame of black around it, as if it's waiting to be swapped out for a 12-inch display.
+A rearview camera is standard on most models, and while it does mitigate generally dismal rearward visibility, its display on a 7.0-inch screen surrounded by a large frame of black looks as if it's waiting to be swapped out for a 12-inch display.

 The RC offers a forward-collision warning system that's connected with available adaptive cruise control.
 The same sensors alert on an impending collision; at low speeds, RCs equipped with the system will apply their own brakes in an effort to avoid the accident entirely.